oreqizer/reactizer-2016/README.md

 * Server compilation with Babel, because that's the way it's [supposed to be](https://medium.com/@Cuadraman/how-to-use-babel-for-production-5b95e7323c2f#.qer1pvtrg)
 * No `react-hot-loader`, `react-transform` nor `webpack-isomorphic-tools` - I keep HMR and Webpack vanilla

-### Features:
+# Features:

 The features currently present in the demo are as follows:

-Server-side rendering, data fetching and *auth*
+* Server-side rendering, data fetching, *i18n* and *JWT authentication*

-Truly *universal* architecture - Redux in mobile, browser and server
+* Truly *universal* architecture - Redux in mobile, browser and server

-Auth-protected routes
+* Auth-protected routes

-Persistent, real-world example - your registration and TODOs are saved on my [heroku app](https://reactizer.herokuapp.com).
+* Persistent, real-world example - your registration and TODOs are saved on my [heroku app](https://reactizer.herokuapp.com).

-Full-blown demo with as few code and dependencies as possible
+* Full-blown demo with as few code and dependencies as possible

-Single source of truth - everything stored in a Redux store (from auth, to global UI state)
+* Single source of truth - everything stored in a Redux store (from auth, to global UI state)

-Immutable data with Ramda functions
+* Immutable data with Ramda functions

-Full-out Webpack: hot-reloading, tree-shaking (bundle splitting example coming in the future)
+* Full-out Webpack: hot-reloading, tree-shaking (bundle splitting example coming in the future)

 ### COMING NEXT: